 Catamenial epilepsy refers to seizures that are timed to the menstrual cycle.
 These seizures occur most during ovulation or just before menstruation.
 Seizures are apparently provoked by estrogen and prevented by progesterone.
 This explains why seizures begin around puberty in some women, when estrogen dominates, and may improve after menopause.

 Before a seizure, many people experience a warning sign called an aura, which may involve a particular smell, feeling, or visual effect.
+Most seizures will last no more than 1 to 2 minutes.
 After a seizure, a person may be confused, tired, or sleepy, may experience muscle aches or soreness, and may not remember what happened.

 Many people believe that someone having an epileptic seizure is in danger of swallowing his or her tongue and choking.
 In reality, this almost never happens.
 If you try to prop the mouth open of someone who is experiencing a seizure, you can damage their teeth (or lose a finger).
 If the person is standing, you should usually do nothing; if they are unconscious, roll them on their side with something soft under their head and loosen the top button of their shirt.